network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 `unitD` is a unit with some animations.

-`SpritePath` is the static image of your units when they appear as an item.
+`SpritePath` is the image of your units when they appear as an item.
 (In your inventory, as a reward, etc.) To use your own image, add images of size 100x100 to the `Image` folder and reference them in `SpritePath` field.

 `AnimPath` is the animation when your units are equipped on the ship.
 Lonestar supports Spriter animations.
 (Get Spriter [here](https://brashmonkey.com/download-spriter-pro/) for free).
 Put your Spriter animation files into `Animation` folder and reference them in `AnimPath` field.